-Washington’s marine debris reporting line (1-855-WACOAST) has been suspended, but you can still report marine debris many ways:
+Washington’s marine debris reporting line (1-855-WACOAST) was suspended in December 2013, but you can still report marine debris many ways:

 It’s important to look for specific hazard symbols and labels when you encounter debris to ensure these items are handled smartly.
 Every year, hazardous materials wash ashore Washington’s beaches such as:

 If you encounter these items on the beach, do not touch these items or try to remove them.
 Instead, immediately report these items by calling 1-800-OILS-911.

 State and federal authorities will lead response efforts to remove any immediate threats to public health and safety and the environment.
 Every year, Ecology handles 3,800 reports of oil spills and hazardous material releases and conducts 1,200 field responses across the state.

 Logs and wood debris are common along our beaches, though beachgoers may see more of these this year.
 The National Oceanic and Atmospheric Administration (NOAA) offers guidance on what to do when you encounter this type of debris in its new blog, How to Handle Wood Debris.